cromero2/Design6/lab10/readMe.md

 ## Lab 10

 <p>First, I ran the hash value python code twice and saw that the codes for each field varied between executions of the code.
 Then I followed the python3 commands to experiment with hashlib.
-Finally, I ran the first version of the blockchain code: </p>
+Finally, I ran the first version of the blockchain code, snakecoin.py: </p>

 ![image](https://github.com/cromero2/Design6/assets/98184880/f49258c2-7832-40d8-b6ff-6d254498bbc4)